troglobit/resume/resume.md

 2002
 :   *Mentor Graphics Inc. — Port Linux to HW microkernel*

-    Similar to the VxWork project (below), but for the Linux kernel use the RealFast HW microkernel.
-Testbench (SW simulator of the microkernel), complete system w/ drivers, redesign of the Linux scheduler etc., developed using only GNU/Linux.
+    Similar to the VxWork project, but for the Linux kernel using the RealFast HW microkernel.
+Testbench (SW simulator of microkernel), complete system w/ drivers, redesign of the Linux scheduler etc., fully developed in a GNU/Linux environment.

     Development was done on the ARM Integrator platform using the Arm AxD debugger with a MultiICE JTAG probe.